danielgak/rust-exercises/NOTES.md

 }
 ```

 - A match expression is made up of arms.
-An arm consists of a pattern to match against, and the code that should be run if the value given to match fits that arm’s pattern.
+An arm consists of a pattern to match against, and the code that should be run if the value given to match fits that arm's pattern.

 - Patterns and the match construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.